 Southeast Asian cultures are very conservative.
 Despite the hot climate, people in these parts of the world show less skin than in many Western cultures, and you’ll rarely see low-cut shirts or short shorts in rural communities.
 As we seek to respect and preserve the culture of the communities we work with, we ask that our students dress conservatively while in country.
 If you’re not wearing proper attire, we’ll ask you to change your clothes or abstain from the service project of the day.

 To dress respectfully in Southeast Asia, please bring loose-fitting pants or shorts that cover just above the knees (think basketball length).
 Bring basic t-shirts that cover your shoulders, and please leave all tank tops, cut off shirts, low-cut, see-through, or crop tops at home.
 As mentioned in our packing lists, yoga pants and leggings are not appropriate because they are too form-fitting.
 The key is to show less skin and to stay cool by wearing loose-fitted clothing.
-Check out these tips about how to pack for culturally-immersive travel and why Rustic cares about preserving a conservative dress code on our programs.

 Personal hygiene is important in Southeast Asia, so when visiting temples we want to clean up more than while doing service.
 Wearing modest, clean clothes that cover the knees and shoulders is a must, as per usual.
 Being respectful is the name of the game!